 2025 NFL OPOY Betting Odds, Favorites, and Predictions

 The 2025-26 NFL Offensive Player of the Year odds have gone through a major shake-up since the start of the season!
-Indianapolis Colts’ RB Jonathan Taylor has established a clear lead at online sportsbooks, but should he be your top pick to take home the hardware?
+Indianapolis Colts’ RB Jonathan Taylor established a clear lead at online sportsbooks, but Seahawks’ WR Jaxon Smith-Njigba has recently overtaken him to assume a comfortable spot at the top.

 Let’s analyze the updated NFL OPOY betting odds, the top favorites, and other potential winners before I share my Offensive Player of the Year predictions.